openstack/openstack-manuals/doc/admin-guide/source/cli_manage_projects_users_and_roles.rst

 Manage projects, users, and roles
 =================================

-As a cloud administrator, you manage projects, users, and roles.
+As an administrator, you manage projects, users, and roles.
 Projects are organizational units in the cloud to which you can assign users.
 Projects are also known as *tenants* or *accounts*.
 Users can be members of one or more projects.
 Roles